ryancheley/djangocon-us-2025/presentation/slides/12-before-mystery-fields.md

 ???

-ETL and Report developers have no idea what these fields represent!
-And if we're being honest, even the web developer won't know / remember in a few days / weeks!

-Let's do a before and after comparison.
-Here's typical Django model code.
+Here we see some typical Django model code.

 Clean, functional, but tells us nothing about the business logic.